thoughtspot/thoughtspot.github.io/_end-user/pinboards/copy-link-for-a-pinboard.md

      ![]({{ site.baseurl }}/images/copy_link_pinboard.png "Copy pinboard link")

+## Copying a visualization link

-5. To copy an individual visualization link, click **Copy link** under the drop-down menu of the visualization you would like to copy a link from.
+1. To copy an individual visualization link, click the three-dot **Actions** button and select **Copy link** of the visualization you would like to copy a link from.

      ![]({{ site.baseurl }}/images/copy_link_of_a_visualization.png "Copy visualization link option")

-6. Copy the visualization link.
+2. Copy the visualization link.
 The highlighted portion is the visualization ID.

      ![]({{ site.baseurl }}/images/copy_link_viz_pinboard_part.png "Copy visualization link")